torrejonv/teranode/docs/architecture/architecture.md

 ##### 2.3.1.
 Transactions:

 UBSV Transactions (referred to as "Extended Transactions") include additional metadata to facilitate processing, and are broadcast to nodes as they occur.
+UBSV works with extended transactions only, and legacy transactions are not supported.
+A wallet will be required to create transactions in extended format in order to communicate with UBSV.

 The Extended Format adds a marker to the transaction format: